SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 In practice, to negate a signed integer, the CPU is likely to invert all the bits and add 1.

 Yes, that works.
-In all the valid cases.
+In all the valid cases, that is.

 - Consider `1`.
 Inverting all the bits gives `0b11111110` (`0xFE`).
 And adding 1
   to this gives `0b11111111` (`0xFF`), 255, which, if you check above, happens